Let Our Stroudsburg Workers’ Comp Attorneys Help You With Your Work Injury

 Light duty is a job that is less challenging than your regular job.
 For example, if you work at a warehouse you experience a back injury after lifting heavy boxes, you may get a light-duty position that requires something less strenuous, such as office work.
 Light duty gives employees a chance to return to work after an injury while still receiving workers’ compensation benefits.
 It’s up to your doctor to decide whether you can handle light-duty work.

-According to the PA workers’ compensation, you must be willing to accept a light-duty offer as long as your doctor has approved and your employer offers a job that meets the restrictions.
+According to the PA workers’ compensation laws, you must be willing to accept a light-duty offer as long as your doctor has approved and your employer offers a job that meets the restrictions.
 In some cases, you may lose workers’ comp benefits if you reject an employer’s offer of light-duty work.

 While you cannot sue your employer for a work injury in Stroudsburg, you may have other options besides workers’ comp.
 If another party contributed to your accident, you might have cause to bring a third-party claim.
 For example, if a malfunctioning machine caused your injury, the manufacturer may be at fault.
-A Stroudsburg injury lawyer at Munley Law will investigate every possible source of recovery to get you the maximum benefits.
+A Stroudsburg personal injury lawyer at Munley Law Personal Injury Attorneys will investigate every possible source of recovery to get you the maximum benefits.

 According to workers’ compensation law, your employer cannot fire you for being on workers’ compensation.
 In addition, you cannot be fired in retaliation for reporting a workplace injury, filing a claim, or receiving benefits.
 Yet, your employer may fire you for another reason, such as you cannot continue doing the same job responsibilities following the accident.

 It’s also important to mention that you should not quit your job before filing a claim since it can be challenging to prove the claim.
 Even quitting your job after filing can make it hard to prove the claim’s validity.